 Which antivirus can remove ransomware?

 The short answer is: it widely varies.
-Luckily, there are many reliable options regarding antivirus software that can remove ransomware.
+Luckily, there are many reliable options from buyer’s guide regarding antivirus software that can remove ransomware.
 These softwares protect un-compromised data, prevent future attacks, and remove existing malware.
 While data and information is of utmost value, there are unfortunately limited options for already compromised files.
 This is due to a number of reasons, mostly boiling down to the fact that each family of encryption requires a unique decryption file.
 The difficulty to recover existing ransomware has proven to be a contributing reason as to why it is so dangerous.
 Nonetheless, with recently developed technology and a continually expanding understanding of ransomware and how it operates, many antivirus softwares have the capability to remove ransomware.

 Can Windows Defender remove ransomware?